Search the Health Library

 You will need a full bladder if:

-- You are fewer than 12 weeks pregnant.
+- You are less than 14 weeks pregnant.

 - You are having a CVS procedure.

-Your bladder needs to be half full if:
+Your bladder should to be partially full if:

 You do not need a full bladder if: